History of the Jews of Mir, Belarus

 ended.
 (See Mir in US Holocaust Memorial Museum Encyclopedia for details.)

-Mir, today is a small town with a population
+Mir, in the mid 1990s was a small town with a population

 of 2,600 people.
 None of the Jews who were born in Mir live

 provided by Vitaly Charny, who translated it from 1905 newspapers

 and posted it to the Belarus SIG discussion group, email@example.com